dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

 This is achieved by setting an SNS notification on the CodeCommit project, and subscribing the lambda to it that will start the build

+A status and link are commented to the pull request when the build begins, and a success/failure comment is added after the build

 ## Example
  * Add project as a CodeCommit repository
  * Create CodeBuild job using the CodeCommit repository as a source